MilesJoseph/Udacity_Capstone_DE/README.md

 ## Considerations

   We would most likely want to write the spin up in such a way that the EMR cluster could increase should the size of the data increase.
+We would want to do this programatically.

 ## Scenarios